Fel-ly/Fel-ly/README.md

-# Hi 👋 I'm Felistus
+# Hello 👋

+Just a human greatly interested in software engineering.

 - 🔭 I’m currently working on a simple chat app.
 - 🌱 I’m learning java.